sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ### Measure multiple pages and start white

 If you test multiple pages you will see that the layout is kept in the browser until the first paint of the new page.
-You can hack that by remvoving the current body and set the backgroud color to white.
+You can hack that by removing the current body and set the background color to white.
 Then every video will start white.

 ~~~javascript
 module.exports = async function(context, commands) {